 In Singapore, the Composite Leading Index is a predictive tool to anticipate upturns and downturns in the economy and approximately when, an expansion or recession will take place.
 It is an aggregation of nine economic indicators: total new companies formed, money supply (M2), stock exchange of Singapore indices, business expectations for wholesale trade, business expectations for stock of finished goods (manufacturing), US Purchasing Managers’ Index (manufacturing), total non-oil Seaborne Cargo Handled, domestic liquidity indicator, total non-oil retained imports.
 The index has a base value of 100 as of 2005.
 This page provides - Singapore Leading Composite Index - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Singapore Leading Economic Index - actual data, historical chart and calendar of releases - was last updated on June of 2018.
+Singapore Leading Economic Index - actual data, historical chart and calendar of releases - was last updated on September of 2018.